jackie-ng/jackie-ng/README.md

 - 🔭 I’m currently working on [Geek Hunt](https://geek-hunt.web.app/).

-- 🧐 I'm studying Python.
+- 🧐 I'm currently into 3D models

 - ❓ Ask me about anything!
 I'd love to hear from you.

-- ⚡️ Fun fact: I'm currently into 3D models
+- ⚡️ Fun fact: I used to work as a Business Development but unconsciously looked more into data and programming than spreadsheet.
+That's how I met Software Engineer. 😆

 - 📫 How to reach me: trangn2130@gmail.com